Virtual1/watch2gether-clone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 I made this project because there are no good Watch2Gether / Youtube Video Synchronize Website Clones out there with that many features.
-Also I wanted to challenge  myself, test my Node.js and Socket.io skills and see what you can improve or build out of it.
+Also I wanted to challenge  myself and test my Node.js and Socket.io skills.
+Worth mentioning I'm not a expert in Web Development, so I would love to get feedback from you.

 ### Built With
-List of major frameworks I used within this project.
+List of major frameworks I used within this project:
 * [Node.js](https://nodejs.org)
 * [Express](https://expressjs.com)
 * [Socket.io](https://socket.io)